oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 object containing a valid JWK Set.
 This parameter is intended to be used by JWT Issuer that cannot use the `jwks_uri` parameter.

-JWT Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT Issuer Metadata, but not both.
+JWT VC Issuer Metadata MUST include either `jwks_uri` or `jwks` in their JWT Issuer Metadata, but not both.

-It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT Issuer Metadata.
+It is RECOMMENDED that the JWT contains a `kid` JWT header parameter that can be used to lookup the public key in the JWK Set included by value or referenced in the JWT VC Issuer Metadata.

-The following is a non-normative example of a JWT Issuer Metadata configuration including `jwks`:
+The following is a non-normative example of a JWT VC Issuer Metadata configuration including `jwks`:

 ```